Community Joint Ventures

 To us “community joint venture” means a new business created jointly by Highlands Rewilding and the communities local to the land we manage to benefit from improvements in natural and cultural heritage.

-CJVs developed under our FIRNS funded project will combine:
+CJVs developed under our FIRNS funded project combined:

 Communities local to our sites